 Water Line Flushing Program

-Each spring, the City of Bathurst begins a comprehensive flushing program of its water distribution network.
+Every summer, the City of Bathurst activates a comprehensive flushing program of its water distribution network.
 The goal of this program is to ensure that the drinking water quality is at its optimal level and to properly maintain the City’s water distribution system.

-Flushing is a process by which water is moved through a water pipe at a high velocity so that a scouring action is created.
+- Water line flushing improves water quality by removing sediment that slowly builds up at the bottom of the watermain over time.
+It is a process by which water is moved through a water pipe at a high velocity so that a scouring action is created.
 Water is then discharged through a hydrant, removing any material build-up from the pipe.
-The material removed from this process is harmless and requires no special treatment.
-Use of this flushing technique is critical to the proper maintenance of water quality and the City’s water system.

 How will I be affected?